HSLdevcom/jore4/wiki/Entur_Tiamat_overview.md

     * [Entur superpom](https://github.com/entur/superpom)
     * [Rutebanken-helpers](https://github.com/entur/rutebanken-helpers)
 * Currently (11.2.2021), GeoTools repository needs to be manually added to `pom.xml` in order to download GeoTools libraries

+## Problems running Tiamat

+The H2 database used for local testing is incompatible with the migrations used and is not possible to be used.
+A proper postgresql database is needed for local testing.

+An EntityChangedListener should be manually created, since the ones defined ones do not run in a local environment.

 # Data model